AnomalyInnovations/toolbeam-cli/README.md

 + **x-tb-needsConfirm**:[boolean]

   True if a confirm dialog should be presented on submit.
+Defaults to false.

 + **x-tb-needsNotificationPermission**:[boolean]

     True if the tool needs to ask the user permission to send notifications.
+Defaults to false.

 ### Field Options